tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 03/07/2022
 Hi again.
 Today I stayed home from school due to my allergies.
 This is giving me a chance to code.
 I did it!!!
 I got the theme to work and added the background image based on size.

+### 03/08/2022
+Hi.
+Still excited about getting the theme switcher to work.
+Today I need to redo the filters section.

 ---

 Code holder